anagha-microsoft/databricks-workshops/general-workshop/docs/2-lab-guide/module-1/05-Azure-Cosmos-DB-lab.md

 ### Unit 3.
 Publish to Azure Event Hub
 We will re-run the event publisher from the event hub module.

 ### Unit 4.
-Consume from Azure Event Hub, sink to Azure Cosmos DB
+Consume from Azure Event Hub, sink to Azure Cosmos DB, event event
 We will create a new collection to store streaming crimes called chicago_crimes_curated_stream in the existing database, with 10,000 RUs, partition key of "/case_id".
 We will leverage structured streaming to read stream from Azure Event Hub, and sink to Azure Cosmos DB.

 ### Unit 5.
-Consume from Azure Event Hub, sink to Azure Cosmos DB
+Consume from Azure Event Hub, sink to Azure Cosmos DB, event aggregates
 We will create a new collection to store streaming aggregates called chicago_crimes_curated_stream_aggr in the existing database, with 10,000 RUs, partition key of "/case_type".
 We will leverage structured streaming to read stream from Azure Event Hub, and sink to Azure Cosmos DB, this time - we will tweak the code from unit 5, to capture count by case type, and also ensure for a case type there is exactly one record in Cosmos DB with incremental updates to counts from the streaming process.